seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 Well known genomic applications that use pairwise sequence alignments are read mapping, genome assembly, variant detection, multiple sequence alignment as well as protein search.

-The goal of the pairwise alignment is to obtain an optimal transcript that describes how two sequences are related to each other by means of substitutions, insertions, or deletions.
+The goal of the pairwise alignment is to obtain an optimal transcript that describes how two DNA sequences are related to each other by means of substitutions, insertions, or deletions.
 The computed transcript describes then the operations necessary to translate the one sequence into the other, as can be seen in the following picture.

 \htmlonly